Thanks to COVID-19, Your CRM Content is Now Obsolete

 In an era when undelivered email equals lost jobs, the bounce backs you save with a performant CRM might be your own.

 Join us on Wednesday, May 13 from 8-9 AM PDT for Intapp Connect Virtual Summit – Marketing & Business Development session.
 Intapp experts will explore how to develop and engage clients amid extraordinary circumstances.
-See an exclusive preview of OnePlace for Marketing, our next-generation solution combining CRM, relationship intelligence, and experience management — all in one place.
+See an exclusive preview of OnePlace Marketing & Business Development, our next-generation solution combining CRM, relationship intelligence, and experience management — all in one place.
 Register here to reserve your space.